gracelgilbert/watercolor-stylization/README.md

 ![](Images/Cover.png)

-## Demo Link:
+## Demo Link
 https://gracelgilbert.github.io/watercolor-stylization/

-## Source:
+## Source
 [Art-directed watercolor stylization of 3D animations in real-time](Sources/Art-directed_watercolor_stylization_of_3D_animations_in_real-time.pdf), by Montesdeoca, Seah, Rall, and Benvenuti.

-## Description:
+## Description
 This project is a real-time watercolor stylization with user controls.
 It takes in any input geometry and renders it to look like a realistic watercolor painting.
 The user has control over the paper color, how much blurring and bleeding there is overall, including the bleeding intensity per object, as well as the intensity and frequency of hand tremors.
 The user can choose between two scenes, a waterfall and a windmill scene, as well as two versions of the stylization, one that is pure watercolor, and one that applies an cubist effect.
 A volumetric raymarching feature is present in both scenes.
 In the waterfall scene, it serves as water spray from the base of the fall, and in the windmill scene, it serves as clouds floating above.

 ## External Resources:
 - I adapted Joseph Klinger's [volumetric raymarching shader](https://www.shadertoy.com/view/4sjfzw)
+- I looked at [this resource](Sources/thesis.pdf) for more information on volumetric raymarching
 - I used Neil Mendoza's [rotation matrix glsl function](http://www.neilmendoza.com/glsl-rotation-about-an-arbitrary-axis/)
+- I used [this source](http://dev.theomader.com/gaussian-kernel-calculator/) to calculate the gaussian kernals

-## Implementation:
+## Implementation
 ### Shader pipeline
 There are many linked shaders that are involved in creating the watercolor sylization.
 Here I will describe the overall pipeline, followed below by a more detailed description of the steps:
-- The paper color is rendered to the screen to form the background for the geometry
+- The paper color, which is user modifiable, is rendered to the screen to form the background for the geometry
 - Vertex deformation is applied to the input geometry in a vertex shader.
 At this stage, geometry is animated and control parameters are set
 - Fragment shader applies a watercolor reflectance model and renders to a texture, "colorImage"
 - A depth map is rendered to an image